 There are two main types of investment options for your 529 Savings Plan:

-- Static Option - where the investment portfolio is "static" or not programmed to change over time
+- Static Option - where the investment portfolio is "static" or not programed to change over time

-- Age-Based Option - where the asset allocation of the investment portfolio is programmed to change over time, typically becoming more conservative as the beneficiary approaches enrollment.
+- Age-Based Option - where the asset allocation of the investment portfolio is programed to change over time, typically becoming more conservative as the beneficiary approaches enrollment.

-How an investment fund has performed in the past in relation to the financial markets is a general way to measure the performance of a fund.
+The past performance of an investment fund in relation to the financial markets is a general way to measure the performance of a fund.
 In addition, there are two different organizations that rate 529 Plans, Savingforcollege.com and Morningstar.
 Please note that Savingforcollege.com advisor plan rankings and Morningstar's ratings are only offered through their respective premium subscriptions.